dansteingart/without_the_hot_air/pages_md/SEwtHA_38.md

 Waves have kinetic energy as well as potential energy, and, remarkably, these are exactly equal, although I don’t show that calculation here; so the total power of the waves is double the power calculated from potential

-<span class="figurenumber">Figure F.2.</span> A wave has energy in two forms: potential energy associated with raising water out of the light-shaded troughs into the heavy-shaded crests; and kinetic energy of all the water within a few wavelengths of the surface – the speed of the water is indicated by the small arrows.
-The speed of the wave, travelling from left to right, is indicated by the much bigger arrow at the top.
+<div class='caption'><span class="figurenumber">Figure F.2.</span> A wave has energy in two forms: potential energy associated with raising water out of the light-shaded troughs into the heavy-shaded crests; and kinetic energy of all the water within a few wavelengths of the surface – the speed of the water is indicated by the small arrows.
+The speed of the wave, travelling from left to right, is indicated by the much bigger arrow at the top.</div>

 energy.